 Types of Communication

 Communication with divers is one of the most important requirements when it comes to scuba diving.
 Communications can indicate danger, a completed mission, or just simple heads-up.
 When divers go under the water, they have a few different options on how to communicate with each other and with their dive team on the surface.
+This is taught in scuba certification courses (11 reasons to get certified).

 For communications with their fellow diver, the most common form of communicating is through hand-signals.
 The hand-signals that are taught at every beginner-level scuba diving class are generally universal throughout the diving community.
 They can be altered to fit each person or team, depending on preference.